Chanpreet-Singh/icustomer.ai-de-assignment/README.md

 4. Now, activate the virtual environment: `source ./setup/venv/bin/activate`
 5. Install the dependencies by referring to the file attached: `pip install -r ./setup/requirements.txt` Please note that, this step would be required only once in the beginning while setting up the project.

+#### How to generate synthetic data for the assignment
+- Synthetic data is nothing but generated in the format to showcase the working of the questions
+- More details can be found [here](https://github.com/Chanpreet-Singh/icustomer.ai-de-assignment/blob/main/generate_synthetic_data/synthetic%20data%20README.md)